directus/directus/docs/guides/fields.md

 :::

-## Adjusting Field Layout
+## Adjusting Field Arrangement

-The layout of the collection's form is determined by the following field options.
+The form design of the collection's fields is determined by the following options.

 - **Field Visibility** — If the field is "Visible" or "Hidden"
 - **Field Width** — How wide the field is shown relative to the form/page